Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 In most cases the tokens used are a reference to session data.
 Retrieving session data can be expensive in particular when microservices are used.
 The obvious solution to this problem is caching and the choice you have to make is how and when you invalidate cache entries.
 You typically want the cash entry related to a session to be invalidated when the end user logs out of the application.

-One important thing to considder in this pattern is that the token represents the identity the end user.
+One important thing to consider in this pattern is that the token represents the identity of the end user.
 Anyone or anything in possession of this token has the same permissions as the end user within the same security domain.
 This is breaking the least privilege principle.

 Because this pattern is more a standard web application pattern we refer to [the latest NCSC guidelines on the subject of web application security](https://www.ncsc.nl/documenten/publicaties/2019/mei/01/ict-beveiligingsrichtlijnen-voor-webapplicaties) for security considerations.

-We considder this method to be outside the scope of this document and refer to the aforementioned NCSC document. for security considerations.
+We consider this method to be outside the scope of this document and refer to the aforementioned NCSC document for security considerations.

 #### mTLS or Client Certificate based API access pattern
 As of this writing, this method is to be includes in an upcoming release of the Open API specification.
 It is however widely used for both end user, B2B and a2a patterns.